alesssia/biostat_101/03_Dati.md

 <!-- Le caratteristiche di una popolazione che differiscono da individuo a
-individuo sono chiamate variabili (sesso, altezza, numero dei battiti cardiaci, titolo di studio, età,…) -->
+individuo sono chiamate variabili (sesso, altezza, numero dei battiti cardiaci, titolo di studio, età,…)

+the inevitable differences that occur between measurements or observations, some of which may be explained by known factors, and the remainder attributed to random noise.

+-->

 ---
 ### Exercizio #2